 Effective September 1, 2001, the Company acquired Red Bud Regional Hospital, a 103-bed facility located in Red Bud, Illinois, for an aggregate consideration of approximately \$5 million.
-On July 13, 2001, the Company signed a definitive agreement to acquire Southern Chester County Medical Center, a 59-bed hospital located in West Grove, Pennsylvania.
+On October 1, 2001, the Company acquired Southern Chester County Medical Center, renamed Jennersville Regional Hospital, a 59-bed hospital located in West Grove, Pennsylvania, for an aggregate consideration of approximately \$29 million.
 Southern Chester County Medical Center is the sole provider of general acute hospital services in its community.
-On August 2, 2001 the Company signed a definitive agreement to acquire 369-bed Easton Hospital, the only hospital in the city of Easton and Northampton County, Pennsylvania.
-These transactions are subject to state regulatory approvals and licensing and are expected to be completed and closed during the fourth quarter of 2001.
+On August 2, 2001, the Company signed a definitive agreement to acquire 369-bed Easton Hospital, the only hospital in the city of Easton and Northampton County, Pennsylvania.
+This transaction is subject to state regulatory approvals and licensing and is expected to be completed and closed during the fourth quarter of 2001.

-The Company is pursuing concurrent public offerings of 11,023,622 shares of its common stock and \$250 million of convertible notes.
+The Company is pursuing concurrent public offerings of 12,000,000 shares of its common stock and \$250 million of convertible notes.
 The Company plans to utilize proceeds from the offerings to repay \$500 million of its outstanding subordinated debentures, plus accrued interest, as well as a portion of the outstanding debt under the acquisition loan facility of the Company's credit agreement.
 In connection with such repayment, the Company anticipates that it will recognize an extraordinary loss on early extinguishment of debt of approximately \$3.9 million (after tax).
-The Company expects to complete such offerings during the third quarter of 2001.
+The Company expects to complete such offerings during the fourth quarter of 2001.